Golden Mountains | |

 Language: | Silent film Russian intertitles |

-The engineer, son of the factory owner, tries to bribe the former farmer Pyotr and make him the leader of the newly arrived workers.
-In this case the engineer is actively helped by the master.
-Pyotr takes part in the assassination of activist-worker Vasili.
-As a result of the circumstances the hero is forced to bring home the wounded Bolshevik.
-Once in the environment of striking workers Pyotr enters into their ranks and engages in class struggle.
+An engineer, who is the son of the factory owner, tries to bribe the former farmer Pyotr and make him the leader of the newly arrived workers.
+Pyotr takes part in the assassination of the Bolshevik activist-worker Vasili.
+As a result, the hero is forced to bring home the wounded Bolshevik.
+Once in the environment of striking workers, Pyotr enters into their ranks and engages in class struggle.